akyrillidis/comp545/index.md

 ### Prerequisites

-Basics of calculus, linear algebra and basic knowledge of machine learning topics.
+Basics of calculus, linear algebra and basic knowledge of machine learning topics or COMP 414/514.
-Programming skills are not necessary, but might be required, depending on the project selected at the end of the course.
-In the latter case, programming in Python/Matlab could be sufficient.

-During the first class, a quiz will be given to the students to assess their background; this quiz is going to be used for course content assessment (edits in the syllabus will possibly occur).

 ### Course outcomes